-Hope Lights the Night: This event is a non-denominational program of remembrance to honor those who have died of suicide and those who are bereaved.
-The program includes: music, responsive readings, a symbolic lighting of candles, and brief comments about how suicide affects us all.
+Hope Lights the Night: A non-denominational program of remembrance to honor those who have died of suicide and those who are bereaved.
 This free program, organized by the HOPE Coalition and sponsored by many community partners, is open to all who have been touched by suicide in some way.
 Community United Church of Christ, 2650 Table Mesa Dr. in Boulder.
 For more information, see www.hopecoalitionboulder.org

 Saturday, Nov.
 11, 3:00 pm: SOLD OUT

 World AIDS Day Concert, First United Methodist Church, 1421 Spruce St., produced by BCAP (Boulder County AIDS Project).